PositivePerson/React-table-with-API/README.md

+This is a solution of following recruitment task ↓

 # Task

 In Acaisoft we love working with cloud technologies.
 In this task you will have to create simple UI components that will allow a user to remotely manage many servers located all around the world.